 - Bitcoinfilm.org - Human stories of Bitcoin's impact on society, told through short films

 Connect & Share

 Kindly note: You might have a bunch of questions at this time, which is so exciting!
-However, I have limited capacity to answer individual questions because I am entering a new chapter of life as a first-time mom who’s also writing a memoir on grief.
-That’s why I’ve built this welcome guide to make my knowledge more scalable.
+However, I have limited capacity to answer individual questions because I am entering a new chapter of life as a first-time mom who's also writing a memoir on self-worth and grief.
+That's why I've built this welcome guide to make my knowledge more scalable.
 I kindly ask that you empower yourself to continue your own research. 🙂

 However, I'd LOVE for us to stay in touch in other ways:

 Welcome to the world of crypto and blockchain.
 And cheers to designing a life + work you dream of!

 With love and light,